tigase/tigase-server/src/main/restructured/Tigase_Development/EventBus_API.rst

 |ss| Handling XML events |se|\
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To handle XML events we have to register listener for specific event package and name.
-In our example, package is empty because event name has no package declared (see also `Filtering events <#_filtering_events>`__).
+In our example, package is empty because event name has no package declared (see also :ref:`Filtering events<filteringEvents>`).

 .. code:: java